1. What makes the RHFAC program unique?

 Regardless of rating score, sites in BC can apply for up to $20,000 in funding through the BC Accessibility Grants Program designed to assist in upgrading levels of accessibility after completing an RHFAC rating.

 13. What types of sites are eligible for a rating?

-Currently, commercial buildings, public spaces and multi-unit residential buildings can all be rated.
+Currently, commercial buildings, public spaces and multi-unit residential buildings can all be rated, both existing sites and pre-construction, in the form of blueprint review.
 The site must have a public entrance, and all key functional spaces and amenities, can be physically accessed by everyone.

 - Commercial spaces include retail shops, malls, offices, light industrial sites;

 - Public spaces include schools, recreation centres, front-country trails and pathways; and